Cozy Dorm Room Ideas on a Budget

 The Cozy Room Checklist

-Most of this list can be done for under $75 total if you are thoughtful about what you buy and where you buy it.
+Most of this list can be done for under $75 total if you’re thoughtful about what you buy and where you buy it.
 For the wall decor pieces specifically, see the wall decorating guide before you hang anything.

 A Note on Aesthetics vs. Function

 The most comfortable dorm rooms tend to be ones where both things are true: the room works well and it feels good to be in.
-You do not need a Pinterest-perfect setup to feel at home.
+You don’t need a Pinterest-perfect setup to feel at home.

 For more on budgeting the whole setup, see How to Set Up a Dorm Room Under $300.